n4x0r/n4x0r.github.io/_posts/2017-11-06-HitconCTF2017-Everlasting-Imaginative-Void.md

 The reason why there is not pivoting into PLT[0] for each PLT entry in `.plt.got` is because binary was linked with immediate binding as previously mentioned.
 Therefore, there is no need to jump back to resolver since all GOT entries will be resolved at load time.

-We can see the binary has been linked with immediate binding by looking at the dynamic segment `FLAGS` entry:
+We can see the binary has been linked with immediate binding by looking at the `DYNAMIC` segment `FLAGS` entry:
 ```c
 0x000000000000001e (FLAGS)              BIND_NOW
 ```